miamirunning/recipe-chatbot-langsmith/homeworks/hw2/README.md

     *   Add the synthetic queries generated in Part 1 to the LangSmith dataset you created in the previous assignment.
         *   Open your dataset, switch to the `Examples` pane, then press `+ Example` in the top right.
         ![](./imgs/add_examples.png)
+        *   In the resulting window, add your synthetic queries one at a time to your dataset.
-    *   Just as in homework 1, click `+ Experiment` in the top right corner of the screen.
-Select `Run in Playground` as before.
+    *   Then click `+ Experiment` in the top right corner of the screen.
+Select `Run in Playground` as you did in homework 1.
+You'll see a screen like this:
         ![](./imgs/experiment-playground.png)
-        *   If preferred, you can also follow [these instructions](https://docs.smith.langchain.com/evaluation) to create an experiment using code.
+        *   Alternatively, you can follow [these instructions](https://docs.smith.langchain.com/evaluation) to create an experiment using code.
     *   Select your saved prompt in the top left as before, then press `Start` to start another experiment over your new example queries.

 2.  **Examine Experiment Results:**
-    *   From the experiment view, perform **Open Coding**
+    *   While looking at the experiment results in LangSmith, perform **Open Coding**
         *   This is an initial analysis step where you review interaction traces, assign descriptive labels/notes to identify patterns and potential errors without preconceived categories, as detailed in Sec 3.2 of the provided chapter
     *   Take notes on initial themes, patterns, and potential errors or areas for improvement in the bot's responses.